vPeteWalker/midway/files/files1/files1.rst

       .. figure:: images/11m.png

    - Scroll down, and click the **Show Advanced Settings** box.
-Within the **DNS Resolver IP (Comma Separated)** field, enter the IP address of your AutoAD VM or customer-provided domain controller.
+Within the **DNS Resolver IP (Comma Separated)** field, enter the IP address of your AutoAD VM, or customer-provided domain controller.

       .. figure:: images/11a.png